nas5w/typeofnan-javascript-quizzes/content/questions/console-log-fetch/index.md

 <!-- explanation -->

 What happens when you `console.log(fetch)` really depends on your current environment.
-If you `console.log` it in a [browser version](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Browser_compatibility) that has a window.fetch method, you will log the fetch function.
-If you have an older browser, or are using the node environment, you may well get a reference error.
+If you `console.log` it in a [browser version](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#Browser_compatibility) that has a `window.fetch` method, you will log the fetch function.
+If you have an older browser, or are not in a browser environment, you will receive a ReferenceError.